ueberdosis/tiptap-ui-components/README.md

 ## Customization
 All UI components and primitives have minimal, neutral styling, designed to blend into your application's theme without complicated overrides.
 Customize directly by editing the source code.

-## Licensing
-- Open source components and templates in this repository: MIT License.
-- Paid components, which are not part of this public repository, require a valid Tiptap subscription.